awlange/udacity_web_exp/README.md

-Code from Udacity homework for web development course, other experimental business, and sort of a general dumping place.
+Code from Udacity homework for web development course, other experimental stuff, and sort of a general dumping place.